raghavnautiyal/SeeLink/README.md

 There's a ton of features I've planned for SeeLink.
 Some of them are:

 - Chrome / Firefox extension
-- Minor hanges to the structure of links
+- Minor changes to the structure of links
 - Adding board descriptions
 - Developer API